ubernostrum/django-registration/docs/security.rst

 <https://docs.djangoproject.com/en/1.11/topics/signing/>`_ which in
 turn use `the HMAC implementation from the Python standard library
 <https://docs.python.org/3/library/hmac.html>`_.
 Thus,
-django-registration is not inventing or buliding any new cryptography, but only using existing/vetted implementations in an approved and standard manner.
+django-registration is not inventing or building any new cryptography, but only using existing/vetted implementations in an approved and standard manner.